-Loosen the left and right chain adjuster locknuts.

-Remove the cotter pin, and loosen the axle nut.
+- Loosen the left and right chain adjuster locknuts. - Remove the cotter pin, and loosen the axle nut.

 - A. Axle Nut

 - B. Cotter Pin

 - C. Adjuster

 - D. Locknut

-- If the chain is too loose, turn out the left and right chain adjusters evenly. - If the chain is too tight, turn in the left and right chain adjusters evenly. - Turn both chain adjusters evenly until the drive chain has the correct amount of slack.
-To keep the chain and wheel properly aligned, the notch on the left wheel alignment indicator should align with the same swingarm mark that the right indicator notch aligns with.
+- If the chain is too loose, turn in the left and right chain adjusters evenly.

+If the chain is too tight, turn out the left and right chain adjusters evenly.
+Turn both chain adjusters evenly until the drive chain has the correct amount of slack.
+To keep the chain and wheel properly aligned, the notch on the left wheel alignment indicator should align with the same swingarm mark that the right wheel alignment indicator notch aligns with.

 - A. Marks

 - B. Notch

-- C. Indicator
+- C. Wheel Alignment Indicator

+- D. Adjuster

-- D. Adjuster E. Locknut
+- E. Locknut